 - Space Needle – 1.8 miles

-Most people in the Seattle area either grab the Sounder Train, take public transit, or sit through traffic on the way to a Mariners game, but Jack residents just walk.
+Most people in the Seattle area either grab the Sounder Train to CenturyLink Field, take public transit, or sit through traffic on the way to a Mariners game, but Jack residents just walk.
 There’s no better feeling than showing up to a game feeling energized from a quick jaunt across town.
 That being said, some things are just easier to reach by bus, so that’s next on the list.

 Buses from Capitol Hill